Truvada Lawsuit Facts

 People Who Filed Truvada Lawsuits

 People filed the first individual Truvada injury lawsuits in California in May 2018, and others followed.
-Like the class action, the common assertion in these claims is that Gilead failed to warn about the drug’s side effects and purposely withheld the safer drug tenofovir alafenamide (TAF), now marketed as Descovy, from the market in order to make more money.
+The common assertion in these claims is that Gilead failed to warn about the drug’s side effects and purposely withheld the safer drug tenofovir alafenamide (TAF), now marketed as Descovy, from the market to make more money.

 Gilead’s sales reps and CEO claimed TDF was “a ‘miracle drug,’ had ‘no toxicities,’ was ‘benign,’ and ‘extremely safe’,” according to lawsuits.
-In fact, as early as 1997, studies already showed it had significant bone and kidney toxicity.
+However, studies as far back as 1997 showed it had significant bone and kidney toxicity.

 Michael Lujano and Jonathan C. Gary took Truvada and Atripla for several years.
 In May 2018, they filed their lawsuit in California state court.